 About the Festival at the Iron Furnaces

-The Seventh Annual Bonfire at The Iron Furnaces will take place Saturday, October 21, 2017, from 6:00 p.m. to 10:00 p.m. at the historic Scranton Iron Furnaces, a truly unique site with the remains of a standing blast furnace.
+The Eighth Annual Bonfire at the Iron Furnaces will take place Saturday, October 20, 2018, from 6:00 p.m. to 10:00 p.m. at the historic Scranton Iron Furnaces, a truly unique site with the remains of a standing blast furnace.

 The Bonfire Festival, a fundraiser for the Anthracite Heritage Museum, explores the roots of Halloween in Celtic culture and celebrates other cultural autumn festivals while highlighting Northeastern PA’s industrial past.